 Dry rot is basically wood that has a fungus decay which overtime deteriorates the wood and reduces its structural strength.
 Wood with dry rot generally should be replaced, whereas wood that has surface mold can often be cleaned or treated.

 Funguses under some conditions may transport water to adjacent areas in order to continue their growth; similar to tree roots transporting water to the trunk and leaves of the tree.
 Dryness resistant spores of serpula lacrymans can remain viable for up to 20 years, so even if an area dries up, it may become active again if moisture becomes available.

 Dry rot fungus can be found not only in wood, but it may grow through or in other materials like plaster, brick and block.
 In wood-framed homes dry rot may cause significant damage if not controlled or eliminated; unfortunately, many homeowners don’t discover it or address the issue until substantial damage has occurred.

 Chances are you have not given much thought to whether your house has dry rot damage or not.
 You have probably had a doctor’s physical in the last few years and gone to the dentist to have your teeth checked; yet you have probably not checked your biggest investment for mold, dry rot or for structural damage.
 This is one of the reasons that dry rot goes unnoticed for long periods of time.

 Looking for dry rot

-Dry rot in advanced stages may easily puncture with a screw driver and some may even crumble in your hand.
+Wood with dry rot in advanced stages may easily puncture with a screwdriver and some may even crumble in your hand.
 It may be brittle in the advanced stages and have a “cubical cracking” look.
 See photo of advanced stages with “cubical cracking.

 Common sources of moisture for dry rot